pedrobarretto/tapalavras-front/README.md

 ## Connecting to the API

-The frontend connects to the TapaPalavras API via Socket.IO for real-time game functionality.
+The frontend connects to the Tapalavras API via Socket.IO for real-time game functionality.
 Make sure the API is running (see the API README) and the `NEXT_PUBLIC_API_URL` environment variable points to the correct API endpoint.